Healing

 “And God shall wipe away all tears… there shall be no more death, neither sorrow…”

-Understanding: One day, all pain will end.
+In plain words: One day, all pain will end.
 Until then, God offers healing and eternal hope.